modern-online/latent_intimacies/cats/readme.md

 7. Installing Python modules needed for the code to run.

 ##### Another little disclaimer for those who know their way around: Typically, I would export a requirements file listing all the needed modules, but since we're building things on a PI, most of the latest/standard versions would not work.
-Hence it's best to just figure out the latest Pi-supported module version depending on your OS.
+Hence it's best to just figure out the latest Pi-supported module version, depending on your OS.

 Install **OpenCV** (to be able to capture images with the camera):
 ```sudo apt install python3-opencv```